rwinch/spring-sample/README.md

 Running from the commandline
 ---------------------------------

 To run the sample application you must have Maven 3 installed.
-After doing so you can easily run the application using the cargo plugin.
-Specifically:
+After doing so you can easily run the tests using the following steps:

 * Navigate to the folder on the commandline
 * Execute

-    mvn package cargo:run
+    mvn clean verify

-* Open http://localhost:8080/sample/ in your browser
-* You can log in with user/password or admin/password
-* To stop the container use Ctrl-C from the commandline